AdamPayzant/COMP4109Project/README.md

 ---

-To build the server, the system must have golang v1.16.
+To build the server, the system must have `golang v1.16`.
 Navigate the `./src/protos/` directory and run:

 ```